degun/great/projects/new-vinyl-siding-installation.md

 You will not have to worry about anything, we will take care of everything for you.
 From the removal of the old sidings to the installation of the new ones to clean-up.
 We at **The Great Construction Company** also do a complete clean after the work is done.

-So don’t hesitate to contact us and get a free quote now.
+So don’t hesitate to contact us and get a free quote now (201) 673-5638 .
 We would love to work with you.